awalvie/lyceum/index/creative/writing/Reflection.md

 for hints of my calling that lie hidden inside.
 Hoping they reveal themselves before I lose time.
 Regret the loss of youth and vigor.
-The music returns, the noise bellows and I return back to life forgetting about the one I need to live.
+The music returns, the noise bellows and I return back to life forgetting the one I need to live.